Care and Wellbeing

 Our Pastoral care is based on a deep respect for the uniqueness of each of our students and considers the needs of the whole student.
 In addition to love, we value respect, growth, connection and courage.
 We place a strong emphasis on wellbeing and aim to ensure that students’ psychological, social, emotional, and spiritual needs are met by fostering an environment that is welcoming, inclusive and safe, and where students are respected members of a larger community.

-The Pastoral Team consists of the Principal, Deputy Principals, Heads of House, Counsellors and Learning Support.
+The Pastoral Team consists of the Principal, Deputy Principals, Year Level Coordinators, Homeroom teachers, Counsellors and Learning Support.

-Tutor groups meet three times per week and students remain with the same Tutor for their two years at the College.
-This enables a strong relationship to develop between student, Tutor and parents/carers.
-Matters such as general wellbeing, school absences, general behaviour concerns and academic progress are managed initially by the student’s Tutor, who is the primary point of contact.
+Homerooms meet three times per week and students remain with the same Homeroom for their two years at the College.
+This enables a strong relationship to develop between student, Homeroom teachers and parents/carers.
+Matters such as general wellbeing, school absences, general behaviour concerns and academic progress are managed initially by the student’s Homeroom Teacher, who is the primary point of contact.

-Tutors and tutor groups are supported by Heads of House who work closely with all members of the Pastoral Team to case manage, support and ensure the overall wellbeing of students.
+Homeroom Teachers are supported by Year Level Coordinators who work closely with all members of the Pastoral Team to case manage, support and ensure the overall wellbeing of students.

 College Counsellors